suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 ## Lab overview

-In this exercise you will explore generative AI with Bing Copilot.
+In this exercise, you will explore generative AI with Bing Copilot.

 ## Lab objectives
 In this lab, you will perform: